GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/readme.md

           --zone us-central1-a

-3. Edit `gce/test_executor.py` to change the project constant from:
+3. Edit `gce/test_executor.py` to change the project constant:

-        PROJECT = 'duracron'

-    to:

         PROJECT = 'your-project-id'

-    Where you replace `your-project-id` with the identifier of your cloud project.
+    Replace `your-project-id` with the identifier of your cloud project.

 4. Copy the utility script files to the new instance.